$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Bounds for Mixed Moments of L -Functions in the Short Transition Range

 \begin{proposition} Let $g$ be a Hecke--Maa\ss{} cusp form on $\Gamma \backslash \Hb$ with spectral parameter $t_g$.
 Fix $\alpha > 0$.
 Then for $2t_g - t_g^{1 - \alpha} \leq T \leq 2t_g$ and $U = t_g - \frac{T}{2} + 1$, we have that

 \end{proposition}

-\begin{proof} Our first approach, valid for $1 \leq U \leq t_g^{1/3}$, is to write
+\begin{proof} Our first approach, valid for $1 \leq U \leq t_g^{1/3 + \e}$, is to write

-apply H\"{o}lder's inequality with exponents $(1/3,1/3,1/3)$, and use the bounds from \hyperref[prop:largesievebounds3]{Propositions \ref*{prop:largesievebounds3}}, \ref{prop:firstmomentconductordrop}, and \ref{prop:thirdmoment}; that is, as well as bounds arising from the spectral large sieve, we use third moment bounds and bounds from the Kuznetsov formula.
+(which crucially uses the nonnegativity of these $L$-functions), apply H\"{o}lder's inequality with exponents $(1/3,1/3,1/3)$, and use the bounds from \hyperref[prop:largesievebounds3]{Propositions \ref*{prop:largesievebounds3}}, \ref{prop:firstmomentconductordrop}, and \ref{prop:thirdmoment}; that is, as well as bounds arising from the spectral large sieve, we use third moment bounds and bounds from the Kuznetsov formula.
 This shows that the left-hand side of \eqref{eqn:momentsboundstransition} is

-Our second approach, valid for $t_g^{1/3} \leq U \leq t_g^{1 - \alpha}$, is to use \hyperref[thm:4x2reciprocity]{Theorem \ref*{thm:4x2reciprocity}}, namely $\GL_4 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_2$ spectral reciprocity.
+Our second approach, valid for $t_g^{1/3 + \e} \leq U \leq t_g^{1 - \alpha}$, is to use \hyperref[thm:4x2reciprocity]{Theorem \ref*{thm:4x2reciprocity}}, namely $\GL_4 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_2$ spectral reciprocity.
 We take the triple of test functions $(h^{+},h^{-},h^{\hol})$ given by \eqref{eqn:fourthtriple}.
-With this choice of test functions, the left-hand side of \eqref{eqn:4x2identity} provides an upper bound for the left-hand side of \eqref{eqn:momentsboundsinitial} by positivity, as $h^{+}(t) = 0$ and $h^{\hol}(k) = 0$, while $h^{-}(t) \geq 0$ for all $t \in \R$ and $h^{-}(t) \asymp_M 1$ for $t \in [-T - U, -T + U] \cup [T - U,T + U]$.
+With this choice of test functions, the left-hand side of \eqref{eqn:4x2identity} provides an upper bound for the left-hand side of \eqref{eqn:momentsboundstransition} by positivity, as $h^{+}(t) = 0$ and $h^{\hol}(k) = 0$, while $h^{-}(t) \geq 0$ for all $t \in \R$ and $h^{-}(t) \asymp_M 1$ for $t \in [-T - U, -T + U] \cup [T - U,T + U]$.
 The first term on the right-hand side of \eqref{eqn:4x2identity} is $O_{\e}(t_g^{1 + \e} U)$ as $L(1,\ad g) \ll_{\e} t_g^{\e}$.
 The second term is equal to zero since $h^{\hol}(k) = 0$.
 Finally, for the third, fourth, and fifth terms, we divide the terms into dyadic ranges and use the bounds \eqref{eqn:tildeh+boundtransition}, \eqref{eqn:tildeh-boundtransition}, and \eqref{eqn:tildehholboundtransition} for the transforms $\widetilde{h}^{+}(t)$, $\widetilde{h}^{-}(t)$, and $\widetilde{h}^{\hol}(t)$.
 Due to the rapid decay of $\widetilde{h}^{+}(t)$ for $|t| \geq (T/U)^{1/2 + \e}$, $\widetilde{h}^{-}(t)$ for $|t| \geq T^{\e}$, and $\widetilde{h}^{\hol}(k)$ for $k \geq (T/U)^{1/2 + \e}$, we are left with bounding the quantities

 for $V \leq (T/U)^{1/2 + \e}$, for which we may apply the bounds from \hyperref[prop:momentsboundsinitial]{Proposition \ref*{prop:momentsboundsinitial}}.
 This shows that the left-hand side of \eqref{eqn:momentsboundstransition} is